-Vanisa is currently the Executive Director of the 2020 Trust.
-She has been involved with NCW since 2009 when she was on the board of the YWCA Greater Wellington, and later as President.
+Vanisa has been involved with NCW since 2009 when she was on the board of the YWCA Greater Wellington, and later as President.
 Vanisa is on the Leadership Advisory Panel for the Ministry of Women’s Affairs, Graduate Women Wellington Committee, and the NGO Advisory Group for the Minister of Social Development.
 She is also the chair of the Inspiring Stories Trust.

 Terese was co-opted to the NCWNZ board in April 2015.
 She has over 20 years experience as a governance and business professional and is assisting the Board in its strategic planning and financial management.

 Jessica was co-opted to the NCWNZ board in February 2017.
 She has spent the last 15 years working in marketing and communications roles in government, corporate and consultancy environments, across a range of sectors.
 Jessica is an independent Director of PledgeMe and founder and Managing Trustee of Cultivate Mentoring Lab.